 5.2.b.
 Scope of the project:

-This amendment specifies modifications to the IEEE 802.11 medium access control (MAC) specifications that enable enhanced transmission and reception of broadcast data.
+This amendment specifies modifications to the IEEE 802.11 medium access control (MAC) specifications that enable enhanced transmission and reception of broadcast data before, during, and after association.

 5.3 Is the completion of this standard dependent upon the completion of another standard: No.